geovedi/book-notes/2022/bittersweet.notes.md

   - Participants are prompted to consider advice from people who empower or encourage them.
   - The story of a friend's advice resonates and brings insight into the importance of self-confidence.
 - Exploring Lisbon: The Poetry and Rain
-  - The tour of Lisbon, focusing on poet Fernando Pessoa, becomes an opportunity for deep conversation between the narrator and Susan.
+  - The tour of Lisbon, focusing on poet Fernando Pessoa, becomes an opportunity for deep conversation between Susan and Ms. David.
   - Pessoa's observation that life is inherently painful aligns with the exploration of human emotions.
-  - Despite missing the tour, the narrator realizes the true value of the friendship with Susan.
+  - Despite missing the tour, Susan realizes the true value of the friendship with Ms. David.

 ## Part III: Mortality, Impermanence, and Grief: How Should We Live, Knowing That We and Everyone We Love Will Die?

 ### Should We Try to Live Forever?
 - Introduction:
   - The excerpt contemplates the idea of achieving immortality and the impact on human existence.
-  - It introduces the author's personal experience of grief after losing a loved one and the questions it raises about the meaning of life.
+  - It introduces Susan's personal experience of grief after losing a loved one and the questions it raises about the meaning of life.
 - The Quest for Immortality:
   - Introduces the concept of "immortalists" who believe in achieving eternal life through technology and healthy living.
   - Describes the atmosphere at the RAADfest conference, where these ideas are discussed and celebrated.
   - Highlights the charismatic leadership of figures like Aubrey de Grey, who champion radical life extension.
 - Challenging Questions:
-  - The author reflects on the existential dilemmas posed by the quest for immortality.
+  - Susan reflects on the existential dilemmas posed by the quest for immortality.
   - Questions whether immortality would truly bring fulfillment and the loss of vulnerability and love.
   - Considers the philosophical, ethical, and practical implications of overcoming death.
 - The Urgency of Immortality:
   - Immortalists are driven by a sense of urgency to combat death, having personally faced its effects in their lives.
   - Grief and loss motivate them to work towards eliminating death as a threat to humanity.
-  - The author interviews Keith Comito, a computer programmer and advocate for lifespan extension, who shares his personal journey.
+  - Susan interviews Keith Comito, a computer programmer and advocate for lifespan extension, who shares his personal journey.
 - Philosophical Reflections:
   - Considers objections to immortality, such as the possibility of overpopulation and loss of humanity.
   - Explores the potential consequences of living without the fear of death, including a shift towards a more peaceful world.
 - Yearning for Perfection and Unity:
   - Suggests that the pursuit of immortality might be rooted in a deeper longing for a perfect world.
   - Links the desire for immortality to concepts from various spiritual traditions, including Buddhism, Christianity, and Sufism.
-  - Contrasts the views of the immortalists, who see overcoming death as a path to harmony, with the author's belief that sorrow and mortality serve as unifying forces.
+  - Contrasts the views of the immortalists, who see overcoming death as a path to harmony, with Susan's belief that sorrow and mortality serve as unifying forces.

 ### Should We Try to "Get Over" Grief and Impermanence?
 - Introduction and Background: